BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 The Congo, with its vast mineral wealth and newfound knowledge, became the technological hub of the world.

-Their space agency—**ACSA** (African Consortium for Space Advancement)—surpassed NASA in funding, missions, and discoveries.
+Their space agency **ACSA** (African Consortium for Space Advancement)surpassed NASA in funding, missions, and discoveries.

 EON-7b continued its mission on Nhexus, now sending back gigabytes of data daily.